NervanaSystems/he-transformer/examples/MNIST/README.md

 This folder demonstrates several examples of simple CNNs on the MNIST dataset:
   * The CryptoNets folder implements the [Cryptonets](https://www.microsoft.com/en-us/research/publication/cryptonets-applying-neural-networks-to-encrypted-data-with-high-throughput-and-accuracy/) network, which achieves ~99% accuracy on MNIST.
-  * The Cryptonerts-Relu folder adapts the CryptoNets network to use Relu activations instead of `x^2` activations
+  * The Cryptonets-Relu folder adapts the CryptoNets network to use Relu activations instead of `x^2` activations

-  * The MNIST-MLP example demonstrates saving/loading TensorFlow models.
+  * The MLP folder demonstrates saving/loading TensorFlow models.

 It is impossible to perform ReLU and Maxpool using homomorphic encryption.
 We support these functions in two ways: